AVKayen/eco_social_flutter/README.md

 # GreenBuddies

-GreenBuddies is a mobile application written in Flutter with a goal of helping users connect to other ecology enjoyers.
+GreenBuddies is a mobile application written in Flutter with a goal of helping users connect to other ecology enthusiasts.
 The app is designed to motivate users to share their experiences with nature and keep track with their friends'.